 -The postgraduate doctor in training completes a questionnaire before they attend.
 They will have the opportunity to discuss any concerns about the exam with the facilitators on the day.

--The delegates all watch a video of a recorded consultation and map it against the RCA SOX templates.
+-The delegates all watch a video of a recorded consultation and map it against the SCA SOX templates.
 They then discuss their reflections in small groups with a facilitator.

 -Following this they role play 4 cases in small groups with role players.
 Each delegate will have at least one opportunity to role play a case first.
 Feedback is given by their facilitator.